 This free page test tool from Pingdom will test the speed of your website.
-The results will match what real users experience because the test is done with real web browsers, including Chrome were Pingdom tests load speed, record the performance data and so on.
-And the results will show you what about a particular page is fast, slow or too big.
+The results will match what real users experience because the test is done with real web browsers, including Chrome, where Pingdom tests load speed, records the performance data and so on.
+The results will show you what about a particular page is fast, slow or too big.

-There is also a Chrome extension, which allows you test the page speed of any website:
+There is also a Chrome extension, which allows you to test the page speed of any website:

 Page Speed Insights

 This is Google’s slick tool for web developers to help improve your website performance.
-With a simple drop of a URL into the text box and a click of the button and you’ll get your report:
+With a simple drop of a URL into the text box and a click of a button, you’ll get your report:

-While websites get richer and cooler, this means that page speed also slows down.
-So each time you are getting ready to implement a new plug-in, code, rich-media…you have to ask yourself:
+While websites get richer and cooler, page speed slows down.
+So, each time you are getting ready to implement a new plug-in, code or rich media, you have to ask yourself: